Do I Need A Foreclosure Attorney?

 Under a Chapter 13 Bankruptcy, your monthly payments under the repayment plan are made to the bankruptcy trustee who in turn, transfers the money to your lender.
 The repayment plan can also include the opportunity to catch up on car payments, or payments on any other secured purchases.

 Should I Keep My Home?

 Under Chapter 7 the Automatic Stay offers you time to negotiate payments with the lender.
 Chapter 7 also allows the mortgage to be discharged.
 If the mortgage is discharged the lender will be able to reclaim the property after the bankruptcy is discharged.
 While the you will likely need to find a new place to live, any debt related to the mortgage or foreclosure including the remaining balance of the mortgage, interest, late fees, and collection costs, is wiped out.

 Sometimes this can be the preferred option if you don't believe you can afford to get caught up with your mortgage or make regular, on-time payments to the lender or mortgage holder.
 It can be an overwhelming decision to make.
 If you do choose to give up the home, you can usually continue to live there until the house is sold.
-If you are uncertain about the best choice under the circumstances, a lawyer experienced with foreclosure defense can help you decide what move would be in your best interest.
+If you are uncertain about the best choice under the circumstances, an experienced foreclosure defense attorney can help you decide what move would be in your best interest.

-The Walker Law Firm
+The Walker Law Firm: Foreclosure Attorney

 We have a working knowledge of the bankruptcy process in Alabama and can help you keep your home.
-We are a Dothan, AL Law Firm, our experienced foreclosure attorney is ready to hear your story!
+We are a Dothan, AL Law Firm, our experienced attorney is ready to hear your story!